mom1/RSBIDE/readme.md

     ![GotoMenu](https://raw.github.com/mom1/RSBIDE/master/screenshot/GotoMenu.jpg)
     * Print Signature `macro` or `class` or `var` To Panel <kbd>Alt + S</kbd>
     ![GotoPanel](https://raw.github.com/mom1/RSBIDE/master/screenshot/GotoPanel.jpg)
-    * when browsing in the declarations you can always return to your starting position by using one of the above keys when nothing is under your cursor
+    * When browsing in the declarations you can always return to your starting position by using one of the above keys when nothing is under your cursor
 * **Viewing documents**
     * If <kbd>Alt + S</kbd> word under the cursor is not found in the index, then try to find documentation (Beta)
     ![DocPanel](https://raw.github.com/mom1/RSBIDE/master/screenshot/DocPanel.jpg)